pforemski/rlm_backcounter/README.markdown

 * probably works only with MySQL
 * a bit too "hardcoded"
-    * queries and tables names not configurable
+    * queries and table names not configurable
     * low-level access to database
-* handles only at most 32-bit counters for single sessions (but using counters of "any" size in database is possible)